 No. The vast majority of products in our portfolio are pre-formulated liquid products (alcohols and vinegars) that are received principally in bulk formats and undergo further processing (e.g. reduction-blending, filtration) and packaging at the company’s site at Strood, Kent.
-GFW is an agent to only a handful of pre-packed traded goods (e.g. mustards) that are purchased and sold on in original pack.
+GFW is an agent to only a handful of pre-packed traded goods (e.g. mustards) that are purchased and sold on in original packaging.

 GFW maintains the British Retail Consortium Global Standard for Food Safety, which is currently A grade.
-The scope includes all products and processes, with a limited range of pre-packed commodities presently covered by the Voluntary Module 8 for Traded Goods.
+The scope includes all products and processes, with a limited range of pre-packed commodities.

 Only in the case of a limited range of pre-packed traded goods (Mustards).
 All other products that are processed and packaged by GFW are liquids, which are filled by flowmeter and invoiced in litres (by stipulation of HM Revenue & Customs in the case of alcohols).

 Where customers wish to estimate the nett weight (kg) of a given volume of liquid, the following formula can be used: